 You would think the inside of your dishwasher would be clean, right?
 After all, it cleans dishes every day with dish-washing detergent.
-Dishwashers are used with high temperature water and salts found in the dish-washing detergents; guess what thrives in that environment?
+But dishwashers use high temperature water and salts (found in dish-washing detergents)… and guess what thrives in that environment?
 Mold and fungi!
 There was a study that found 62% of dishwashers harbor this lovely fungi- yuck! (source).
 Luckily, vinegar is an acid that kills 82% of molds (source).
 Aren’t you just loving vinegar right now?
 It does everything from removing hard water stains to cleaning toilets and showers, to freshening your laundry.
-Cheers for Vinegar!
+Cheers to vinegar!

 - Baking Soda (Another mold killer!)

 - Liquid Measuring Cup– Make sure it’s dishwasher safe

 I always start by dipping a toothbrush in vinegar and scrubbing around the door and rubber seal- it’s disgusting, so beware.
 Then, I run it through a rinse cycle just to rinse away the gunk that gets loosened.

 Once that is done, sprinkle 1 cup of baking soda on the bottom of the dishwasher and run it through a quick wash/short cycle.